 Selling a home and downsizing to a lower cost home can provide a sudden infusion of cash.
 This decision can also come with ongoing economic benefits in the form of lower taxes, maintenance expenses, and utility bills.

-One decision to use your house to create income through geoarbitrage or downsizing can be a complete game changer for your retirement planning.
+Making one decision to use your house to create income through geoarbitrage or downsizing can completely change your retirement options.

 Staying and Creating Income